 Health Screenings at Augustana

-- Blood pressure screenings happen on the third Sunday of the month in the church office
+- Blood pressure screenings happen once per month in the church office

 - Faith-filled yoga classes run continuously through the year